-Students from all grade levels are invited to attend an open enrichment session in the Innovation Space on weekday mornings from 7:20 to 7:55.
+All CCA students are invited to attend an open enrichment session in the Innovation Space on weekday mornings from 7:20 to 7:55.
 Students have free choice of a variety of activities, including Dash and Dot robots, creating with recycled materials, watercolor painting, and working with iPad apps.

 Starting in January of 2023, the 1st-grade students in Ms. Nygard’s and Ms. Hackett’s classes will be participating in a pilot program combining enrichment activities with technology education, taught by Ms. Redmond and Ms. Van Loan.

 Students in grades 2-4 may be eligible to participate in our small group Gifted/ Talented pull-out program, which occurs during the classroom library period.
 These sessions are led by Ms. Redmond and focus on critical thinking, inquiry-based learning, and creative problem-solving.

 Using a philosophical framework and activities inspired by the Autonomous Learner Model Resource Book, participating students build the foundation for independent learning through cognitively challenging activities and personal choice projects, with support for social-emotional development.

 Teaching resources include Core Knowledge Curriculum materials, Depth and Complexity icons, Denver Art Museum lessons, Mystery Science activities, Destination Imagination challenges, and more.

 Eligibility for this small group program is determined by 2nd-grade CogAT screener and Iowa Assessment scores, with flexibility for outstanding talent, creativity, or exceptional self-initiative for learning.
 Students with test scores in the 95%ile nationally are given priority for inclusion in the pull-out program and may become eligible over time to apply for formal district gifted identification.